jhaycee11/whereismymoney/doc/cursor-generated/JS_BEST_PRACTICES.md

-# JavaScript Best Practices Applied - Expenses Module
+# JavaScript Best Practices Applied

 ## 📋 Overview

-The JavaScript code for the expenses page has been refactored into a separate, well-structured module following industry best practices.
+The JavaScript code has been refactored into separate, well-structured modules following industry best practices.
+Each page has its own dedicated module with a consistent architecture pattern.

 ---